gladly-team/next-firebase-auth/README.md

 }
 ```

-The `ctx` is the [Next.js context value](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) if server-side, or undefined if client-side.
+The `ctx` is the [Next.js context value](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) if server side, or undefined if client side.

 ## Examples